Tag

 We’re not sure how you manage a tracksuit; stupid name aside, this Goliath Games effort was an impressive management game with depth.
 You arrived just as your team (England by default) had a disastrous World Cup (so, pretty accurate), and had to figure out a road to success.

-Highlights were akin to the running commentary you’d today see on a news website, and while that lacked visual impact, it provided plenty of insight into who was providing the goods for your team, and who to send for an early bath.
+Highlights were akin to the running commentary you’d today see on a website, and while that lacked visual impact, it provided plenty of insight into who was providing the goods for your team, and who to send for an early bath.

 25) International Soccer (1983, C64)